The Nervous System

 A cell that carries information through the nervous system.

 A threadlike extension of a neuron that carries nerve impulses toward the cell body.

 A threadlike extension of a neuron that carries nerve impulses away from the cell body.

 A neurons that pick up stimuli from the internal or external envoirment and converts each stimulus into a nerve impulse.

 A neurons that sends an impulse to a muscle or gland causing the muscle or gland to react

 The junction where one neuron can transfer an impulse to the next structure.

-What division of the nervous system contains the brain, spinal cord, cerebrospinal fluid and meninges?
+The division of the nervous system consisting of the brain and spinal cord.

 peripheral nervous system